jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

         sum += v;
     }
 ```
+ANSI C is a bare bones language, no higher order functions or loop abstractions exist to even think about, so this imperative loop is what most

-However we can get much trickier, if we thought that this would be a performance critical piece of code, we might use SIMD intrinsics, which requires
+programmers wil turn to to complete this task.
+If I thought that this would be a performance critical piece of code, I might use SIMD intrinsics,
-this nasty mess:
+which requires this nasty mess:

 ### C - SIMD Explicit - 17 milliseconds